King's Gambit: Falkbeer Countergambit: 2...d5

-A more modern interpretation of the Falkbeer is 2...d5 3.exd5 c6!?, as advocated by Aron Nimzowitsch.
-Black is not concerned about pawns and aims for early piece activity.
-White has a better pawn structure and prospects of a better endgame.
-The main line continues 4.Nc3 exf4 5.Nf3 Bd6 6.d4 Ne7 7.dxc6 Nbxc6, giving positions analogous to the Modern Variation of the gambit accepted.
+A more modern alternative move in the Falkbeer is 3...c6, the Nimzowitsch-Marshall Countergambit.
+Black aims for early piece activity instead of holding on to pawns.
+However, in addition being returned the gambited pawn, White has a better pawn structure and prospects of a better endgame.
+The main line continues 4.Nc3 exf4 5.Nf3 Bd6 6.d4 Ne7 7.dxc6 Nbxc6, giving positions analogous to the Modern Variation.
+Another common move for White is 4.Qe2, dealing with the latent threat of Qh4+ and preventing 4...exf4 due to the pin on Black's king.